 How can I help my first grader with writing?

 Read a lot for them to facilitate content and love for writing.
-Ask your child to help you make a simple list such as a grocery list or to-do list.
+Ask your child to help you make a simple list, such as a grocery list or to-do list.
 Also, encourage them to write letters to friends, relatives, etc. Be a good role model by writing regularly in their presence.
 Don’t be too keen on handwriting and spelling since they will learn that along the way.

 How can I improve my child’s fine motor skills?

 Fine motor skills play a significant role in improving your child’s handwriting.
-Improve their motor skills through playing dough and putty with them to strengthen their hands and grips.
+Improve their motor skills through playing with dough and putty with them to strengthen their hands and grips.
 Introduce painting to enhance their hand-eye coordination and strength in their hands.
 Introduce them to the game of squeezing water from sponges.
 Do gardening with them to improve their gross motor skills.

 Why is my child’s handwriting so messy?

 Your child’s messy handwriting does not mean they are careless or lazy.
 Children’s motor skills develop differently, with some developing faster than their counterparts.
 Poor motor skills can also be the cause of your child’s messy handwriting.
 The writing difficulty could also be caused by dysgraphia or developmental coordination disorder (DCD).